nerthul11/GodhomeRandomizer/ReadMe.md

 - Tolerance --> A range from 0 to 1, where 0 is no tolerance and 1 is 100% of the used maximum cost.
 If maximum cost + tolerance should be over the total 176 marks, the tolerance will automatically be capped.
 For reference, most mods have tolerance be a 10-25% of the maximum costs.
 In the case of using the Duplicate Marks setting, the duplicates will also be considered as part of the tolerance.

 ### Hall of Gods
 - Randomize access --> Defines if statue access is vanilla, randomized or if all of them are unlocked by default.
-This last option will likely force you to fight Godhome bosses earlier in the progression.
+This last option will potentially force you to fight Godhome bosses earlier in the progression.
 - Limit --> Options: IncludeAll, ExcludeRadiant, ExcludeAscended, Vanilla.
 Defines which locations should be randomized and contain items and which should remain vanilla.
 Excluding Ascended also Excludes Radiant entries.
 - Randomize Ordeal --> This adds the Glorious Invincible Fearless Sensual Mysterious Enchanting Vigorous Diligent Overwhelming Gorgeous Passionate Terryfing Beautiful Powerful Life Ender Mighty Zote's ordeal to the pool.
+- Include Unlock Locations --> Defines if interacting for the first time with a statue should grant an item or not.
 - Duplicate Marks --> This will add an extra copy of the Statue Mark items, while not affecting any logic behind them.
-Useful to complete HOG or unlock pantheons earlier in progression.
+Useful to complete HOG or unlock pantheons earlier in progression if access is randomized.

 ### Pantheons
 - Apply access to Pantheon --> Defines if the access rules provided to Hall of Gods should also apply to Pantheons or leave it vanilla.